 On April 5, 2021, SMIP technicians were onsite to install new seismic recorders at the North and South Tower, North Anchorage and Pylon S1.
 The installation of the new seismic recorders were completed on April 14, 2021.
 On May 12, 2021, SMIP technicians were onsite to connect the fiber optic cables to the new seismic recorders.
-SMIP technicians anticipate one additional site trip to complete the installation of Ethernet for the new equipment.
+On October 4 2021, SMIP technicians were on site to connect the Ethernet for the new equipment.
+The final communication test of the new seismic recorders were completed on October 19, 2021.